cafsantos/sendtest.email/README.md

 - 10k emails/day or 100k emails/month

 \* There's currently only one Lambda Function being used: a Node.js script that makes a call to SparkPost's API.
-It's run each time the app *attempts* to send an email (so, even when it might fail).
+It runs each time the app *attempts* to send an email (so, even when it might fail).

 ## Contributing

 If you have ideas for new features, or you found a bug and want to squash it, PRs are welcome!

 However, nobody likes working hard just to see their PR being rejected.
-So, before starting any significant work, please [open an issue](https://github.com/hellocosmin/sendtest.email/issues/new) so we can discuss it.
+So, before starting any significant work, please [open an issue](https://github.com/cossssmin/sendtest.email/issues/new) so we can discuss it.

 Also, note that Netlify CI is being used.
 When you open a PR, it'll automatically deploy a public build preview.